Graduate Transfer Student Admission and Transfer Credit Guidelines

 The privilege described above may be available to students wishing to enter professional training for a career in medicine, veterinary medicine, dentistry, law, or engineering.
 Students entering nursing also may qualify for the senior-in-absentia privilege by transferring two years of nurse’s training for the Houghton degree.

-Preliminary application for the senior-in-absentia privilege must be made to the Houghton associate dean for academic affairs in the spring of the sophomore year.
+Preliminary application for the senior-in-absentia privilege must be made to the Houghton Academic Dean in the spring of the sophomore year.
 Additional details on this plan may be obtained from the academic records office.
 Students should notify the office of records at the beginning of their senior year.
 All senior-in-absentia students are considered August graduates.

 Withdrawal from college

 Any student in good standing is entitled to honorable withdrawal at any time.
-A student desiring to withdraw from the college (or one who does not plan to return the following semester) must obtain an application for withdrawal from the Academic Records Office.
+A student desiring to withdraw from the college (or one who does not plan to return the following semester) must obtain an application for withdrawal from the Academic Records Office, CASA, or from the ARO webpage.
 After securing the appropriate signatures, the student must have the record cleared by the Student Financial Services Office.
 The form must be properly completed and filed with the Academic Records Office before the student leaves campus.
 Withdrawal from college without accomplishing the above procedure will result in forfeiture of the right to honorable dismissal.
 No refunds (if applicable) will be made by the Student Financial Services Office until the Academic Records Office certifies that the withdrawal procedure has been properly completed.